mrc-ide/ring/README.md

 * grow buffer: expand the buffer geometrically to fit required elements (which will require additional memory allocations and copies)
 * throw error: refuse to overflow

 Depending on your application, these ring buffers may or may not be faster than manually copying data around in vectors.
-The benefit of this package rather than doing it by hand is abstracting away a lot of subtle bookkeeping and keeping an inteface that is fairly high level.
+The benefit of this package rather than doing it by hand is abstracting away a lot of subtle bookkeeping and keeping an interface that is fairly high level.
 However, for C applications, using `ring_buffer_bytes` via the C interface (using `LinkingTo`) is likely to be very fast as it avoids all copies.

 See the [reference documentation](https://mrc-ide.github.io/ring) for details.

 ## Usage

-See the vignette [online](https://mrc-ide.github.io/ring/vignettes/ring.html) (the vignette is not currently shipped with the pacakge as installed via `install_github`, though once the package in on CRAN it will be available with `code(vignette("ring"))`.
+See the vignette (`vignette("ring")`) for an introduction and basic usage.

 A second [vignette](https://mrc-ide.github.io/ring/vignettes/ring_applications.html) describes possible data structures using a ring buffer.